aashrith-reddy/WRO2025_Huayra/README.md

 ## Table of Contents
 - **models**: contains .stl design files of all the 3d printed parts
+- **others**: contains additional documentation, such as Raspberry Pi setup and terminal usage guides, to help prepare the vehicle for the competition.
 - **schemes**: contains all the schematic diagrams and illustrates the functioning of the components used in the project
 - **src**: contains code for all components which were programmed for this competition.
 It also contains the final code for the competition
 - **videos**: includes two videos of the bot functioning